HarvsG/WireGuardMeshes/readme.md

 | Wiretrustee |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  | https://github.com/wiretrustee/wiretrustee |

 ## Legend
+- :free: Has free tier
 - :three: Limited amount on free tier (e.g 3)
 - :credit_card: Paid version only
 - :globe_with_meridians: Client can join as memeber of the full mesh
-- :eight_spoked_asterisk: Client can join as a 'spoke' off a node/gateway on the mesh
+- :eight_pointed_black_star: Client can join as a 'spoke' off a node/gateway on the mesh
 - :snowflake: Client can join the network but updates to the network are not automatically propgated to the client
-- [:exclamation:](https://github.com/HarvsG/WireGuardMeshes/readme.md#Legend) Significant exception to the feature (should link to explanation)
+- [:exclamation:<sup>0<sup>](https://github.com/HarvsG/WireGuardMeshes/readme.md#Legend) Significant exception to the feature (should link to explanation)

 ## Disclaimer
  [WireGuard](https://wireguard.com/) is a registered trademark of Jason A. Donenfeld.